 UDFs are created from Connections Builder by clicking on the '+' icon next to User Defined Functions in the Tree:

-- Under the Usage section in the Inspector, define the Namespace value as "ABS_CUBED" and leave the Binding value as "USER_FUNCTION".
+For this example, under the Usage section in the Inspector, define the Namespace value as "ABS_CUBED" and leave the Binding value as "USER_FUNCTION".

-- Rename the function in the Tree so that it corresponds to the how the function will be called upon within the application.
-User Defined Functions are designated by Namespace#Binding, so this function will be renamed "ABS_CUBED#USER_FUNCTION":
+Then rename the function in the Tree so that it corresponds to how the function will be called upon within the application.
+User Defined Functions are designated as Namespace#Binding, so this function will be renamed "ABS_CUBED#USER_FUNCTION":

 ABS_CUBED#USER_FUNCTION in terms of the given input.
 The following code utilizes the Airscript function ABS as well as the multiplication operator in order to return the absolute value of the cube of the number n:

 ABS( n * n * n )

 Inserted in the Function Body, this will appear as follows:

 ABS_CUBED#USER_FUNCTION, that takes a Number as input, cubes it, and returns the absolute value of the cubed result.
 Upon saving, this custom function will be accessible in other parts of the Studio, to be called on like any other Airscript function.

 UDFs allow recursion, meaning that a UDF can call on itself recursively.
 To present a simple case, we’ll create a UDF that mimics the FACT function.